bugnano/mma/README.rst

 MMA
 ===

-MMA is a command line sample convertion tool created to transform .SFZ sample packs to .XI (Fasttracker 2 eXtended Instrument) format, supported by a number of music creation software.
+MMA is a command line sample conversion tool created to transform .SFZ sample packs to .XI (Fasttracker 2 eXtended Instrument) format, supported by a number of music creation software.